Contact Us for a Free Consultation 205-683-2892

 Posted by Dillon Hobbs | Jan 18, 2025 | 0 Comments

 In Alabama, laws govern the requirements for automobile insurance.
-Many motor-vehicle accidents happen on public roads.
-Insurance proceeds provide compensation for injury victims when warranted.
+Many motor-vehicle accidents happen on public roads, and insurance proceeds provide compensation for injury victims when warranted.
 Some important automobile insurance laws are discussed below.

 Liability insurance is required for people operating automobiles on public roads.
 The applicable law mandates the following coverages:

-The above liability insurance provides a source of financial recovery for those harmed due to the negligent or wrongful actions of other drivers.
+The above liability insurance provides a source of financial recovery for those harmed or suffering damages due to the negligent or wrongful actions of other drivers.
 The respective amounts are the required minimums.

-Of course, a motorist may elect to have more than the minimum level of insurance coverages.
-On the other hand, some motorists unlawfully operate motor-vehicles on the road without the required liability coverages, although it is prohibited.
+Of course, a motorist may elect to have more than the minimum level of insurance coverage.
+However, although it is prohibited, some motorists unlawfully operate vehicles on the road without the required liability coverages.

-When driving on the public road, you are required to carry "proof" or evidence of insurance.
+When driving on the public road, you must carry "proof" or evidence of insurance.
 It is documentation that reflects your automobile insurance information.

-You should not knowingly use any evidence or "proof of insurance" when the underlying insurance is not in effect.
-In Alabama, it is unlawful to do such an act.
-Unfortunately, the possibility exists that if you are in a wreck, the other driver will furnish "proof" of insurance that has lapsed or expired.
-You may learn of this after making a claim with the adverse driver's purported insurance company and receiving a denial letter in response.
+You should not use any evidence or "proof of insurance" with knowledge that the underlying insurance policy is not in effect.
+In Alabama, this action is unlawful.
+Unfortunately, if you are involved in an accident, the other driver might provide "proof" of lapsed or expired insurance.
+You may find out about this only after you file a claim with the other driver's supposed insurance company and receive a denial letter.

 About the Author